-I’ve been asked to write a review of Safety Stair Rods.
+I’ve been asked to write a review of Safety Stair Rods for the Decorators Forum UK.
 I thought it might be a good idea to start with a real-life example of why I think these are a good idea, and an important addition to your kit to help you work in a safer way.

 The first time I used them it took me four minutes to do an entire stair case, and two minutes to pack them away back into the bag, so it’s not exactly a huge additional time to your day, and well worth it given the alternatives!
 And they stay in place all day while you’re working, so you don’t need to worry about dust sheets getting moved about as you go up and down the stairs or having to re-adjust any of the stair rods.

-I’m working on a staircase.
+So I was really happy with the safety stair rods in use, and will definitely be using them again every time I’m working on a stair case.
 Obviously, you can’t use them when you’re painting the strings of the stairs, because that’s what they push against to stay in place, but apart from that, any time you need to put sheets up the stairs, I highly recommend them.

-Hope my Safety Stair Rods review iis helpful to people – stay safe!
+Hope my review of the Safety Stair Rods is helpful to people – stay safe!

 Wokingham Decorating Services